TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Trust Region Optimization for Large Language Models

 While greedily keeping the highest-probability tokens is intuitively useful, we additionally show in \autoref{thm:greater_logit} in \autoref{app_ssec:sparsification_theorems} that it yields best possible KL approximation under mild assumptions.
 Additionally, under moderate assumptions, the error introduced by sparsification is bound by

-where $p$ and $q$ are arbitrary categorical distributions, $p', q'$ the corresponding sparsified distributions, $q_{\min} \le q(x_i)$ denotes a reference lower bound and $\gamma \approx 1$ the renormalization constant. \autoref{thm:topk_bound} provides the proof and demonstrates that, for the hyperparameters used in Qwen3, the error incurred by enforcing the trust region on the sparsified distributions rather than on the full distributions is approximately two orders of magnitude smaller than the bound itself.
+where $p$ and $q$ are arbitrary categorical distributions, $p', q'$ the corresponding sparsified distributions, $q_{\min} \le q(x_i)$ denotes a reference lower bound and $\gamma{\approx}1$ the renormalization constant. \autoref{thm:topk_bound} provides the proof and demonstrates that, for the hyperparameters used in Qwen3, the error incurred by enforcing the trust region on the sparsified distributions rather than on the full distributions is approximately two orders of magnitude smaller than the bound itself.
 The sparsification reduces memory and computation cost to the point where \gls{troll} only incurs minimal overhead on modern \glspl{llm}, making it a practically viable alternative to \gls{ppo}-like clipping.
-Further, this overhead is constant in model size, causing its relative cost to diminish for larger models. \autoref{ssec:analysis} provides some additional analysis of the sparsification and projection behavior in practice.
+Further, this overhead is constant in model size, causing its relative cost to diminish for larger models. \autoref{fig:figure2} shows a schematic overview of \gls{troll}'s training, and \autoref{ssec:analysis} provides additional analysis of the sparsification and projection behavior in practice.